vlcoo/P3synth/README.md

 - Finally, choose the "MIDI INPUT" button.
 - If the message "MIDI In disconnected!" appears prematurely, try closing and reopening the server script.
 - To exit this mode, close the server script or click the "MIDI INPUT" button again.

-Ideas for usage of MIDI Input mode:
-- Use an external keyboard or the prorgam VMPK for free playing!
-- G-NES emulator supports MIDI Out, so you can try to play NES games while P3synth functions as its real time audio player!